alouiscious/tour_like_bettye/mission rd/bettye_learn_coQA.md

 gemfile not found
 find out more about setting tests up in the tourlikebettye_spec.rb file

 gem install tourlikebettye
 ERROR:  Could not find a valid gem 'tourlikebettye' (>= 0) in any repository

+after i publish to ruby gems for other to use

 HOW DO I MANAGE MY FILES AND GITHUB UPDATES